 - a) Which party initiates the transaction.
 Where Renaissance Capital approaches you, and suggest that you should enter into a transaction, it is more likely that you will be placing reliance on Renaissance Capital.
 Where you initiate the transaction, it is less likely that you will be placing reliance on the Firm; - b) Questions of market practice and the existence of the convention to 'shop around'.
 Where the practice in the market in which a business area operates suggests you take responsibility for the pricing and other elements of the transaction (e.g. there is a market convention to "shop around" for a quote), it is less likely that you will be placing reliance on Renaissance Capital; - c) The relative levels of price transparency within a market.
 If the Firm has ready access to prices in the market in which the Firm operates, whereas you do not, it is more likely that you will be placing reliance on Renaissance Capital.
+This is different to where the Firm's access to pricing transparency is equal or similar to yours and in these circumstances, it is less likely that you will be placing reliance on Renaissance Capital; and - d) The information provided by Renaissance Capital and any agreement reached.
+Where the Firm's arrangements and agreements with you do not indicate or suggest a relationship of reliance, it is less likely that you will be placing reliance on Renaissance Capital.

-1 European Commission's Working Document ESC-07-2007 (or, where applicable, equivalent UK rules and guidance)
+1 European Commission's Working Document ESC-07-2007